Netplan - Définir une IP fixe

 Find the Newtwork Interface name

 Capture the network interface name.
-It is NOT the lo
+It is NOT the lo but something like eth0 or ens160.

 Create or Edit a Netplan configuration file